Bernardo-MG/dnd5-api-react-client/readme.md

-# React REST Client Example
+# DnD5 API React Client

-An example REST client made with React and Redux, which queries the [Open Library][open-library].
+An example REST client made with React and Redux.
+Using the [DnD5e API][dnd5api].

 ## Features